GLM-130B: An Open Bilingual Pre-trained Model: Abstract

 \section{Abstract}

 We introduce \glm, a bilingual (English and Chinese) pre-trained language model with 130 billion parameters.
-It is an attempt to open-source a 100B-scale model at least as good as GPT-3 and unveil how models of such a scale can be successfully pre-trained.
-Over the course of this effort, we face numerous unexpected technical and engineering challenges, particularly on loss spikes and disconvergence.
+It is an attempt to open-source a 100B-scale model at least as good as GPT-3 (davinci) and unveil how models of such a scale can be successfully pre-trained.
+Over the course of this effort, we face numerous unexpected technical and engineering challenges, particularly on loss spikes and divergence.
 In this paper, we introduce the training process of \glm including its design choices, training strategies for both efficiency and stability, and engineering efforts.
-The resultant \glm model offers significant outperformance over GPT-3 175B on a wide range of popular English benchmarks while the performance advantage is not observed in OPT-175B and BLOOM-176B.
+The resultant \glm model offers significant outperformance over GPT-3 175B (davinci) on a wide range of popular English benchmarks while the performance advantage is not observed in OPT-175B and BLOOM-176B.
 It also consistently and significantly outperforms ERNIE TITAN 3.0 260B---the largest Chinese language model---across related benchmarks.
-Finally, we leverage a unique scaling property of \glm to reach INT4 quantization, without quantization aware training and with almost no performance loss, making it the first among 100B-scale models.
-More importantly, the property allows its effective inference on 4$\times$RTX 3090 (24G) or 8$\times$RTX 2080 Ti (11G) GPUs, the most ever affordable GPUs required for using 100B-scale models.
-The \glm model weights are publicly accessible and its code, training logs, related toolkit, and lessons learned are open-sourced at \url{https://github.com/THUDM/GLM-130B}. \blfootnote{For detailed author contributions, please refer to Appendix~\ref{app:contribution}.}
+Finally, we leverage a unique scaling property of \glm to reach INT4 quantization without post training, with almost no performance loss, making it the first among 100B-scale models and more importantly, allowing its effective inference on 4$\times$RTX 3090 (24G) or 8$\times$RTX 2080 Ti (11G) GPUs, the most affordable GPUs required for using 100B-scale models.
+The \glm model weights are publicly accessible and its code, training logs, related toolkit, and lessons learned are open-sourced at \url{https://github.com/THUDM/GLM-130B/}. \blfootnote{For detailed author contributions, please refer to Appendix~\ref{app:contribution}.}